-Four people face judge after social media post leads to murder of Portsmouth mother
+Three of four suspects’ charges dismissed after social media post lead to murder of Portsmouth mother

 Three others were arrested and charged with Accessory After the Fact in a Felony — 40-year-old Shaunicka M. Cooley of Portsmouth, 19-year-old Albany L. Pierce of Portsmouth and 38-year-old Shyrayno M. Jackson of Portsmouth.

-Detectives and court records show Bartell’s shooting death was directly related to arguments over a Facebook post between Bartell’s daughter and another woman.
+Detectives and court records showed Bartell’s shooting death was directly related to arguments over a Facebook post between Bartell’s daughter and another woman.

 News 3 was the only news outlet to speak to Bartell’s family after her alleged gunman was in court.
 They want justice to be served and cannot believe this senseless act all started over social media.